-- (2) In the statement of claim or plaint it is not necessary to allege that the act was done maliciously and without reasonable and probable cause. - (3) No such action may be brought - (a) for anything done under the conviction or order until after that conviction or order has been set aside, or has been quashed under Part XI; - (b) for anything done under a warrant issued by the justice to procure the appearance of that person if the warrant has been followed by a conviction or order in the same matter until after that conviction or order has been set aside or has been quashed under Part XI; or - (c) for anything done under a warrant issued by the justice to procure the appearance of that person if - - (i) the warrant has not been followed by a conviction or order in the same matter; or - (ii) the warrant was upon a complaint for an alleged indictable offence, and a summons had been issued previously to the warrant and duly served, and that person had not appeared according to the exigency thereof.
+- in that matter, in the same form and in the same cases as such an action might have been maintained before the passing of this Act. - (2) In the statement of claim or plaint it is not necessary to allege that the act was done maliciously and without reasonable and probable cause. - (3) No such action may be brought - (a) for anything done under the conviction or order until after that conviction or order has been set aside, or has been quashed under Part XI; - (b) for anything done under a warrant issued by the justice to procure the appearance of that person if the warrant has been followed by a conviction or order in the same matter until after that conviction or order has been set aside or has been quashed under Part XI; or - (c) for anything done under a warrant issued by the justice to procure the appearance of that person if - - (i) the warrant has not been followed by a conviction or order in the same matter; or - (ii) the warrant was upon a complaint for an alleged indictable offence, and a summons had been issued previously to the warrant and duly served, and that person had not appeared according to the exigency thereof.

-No action maintainable for exercise of discretion, 128. &c.
+128. No action maintainable for exercise of discretion, &c.